 Optional Sandwich Year

-For students who choose a sandwich degree, the third year is spent in industry or business on a fully paid work placement, which we help to arrange.
+For students who choose a sandwich degree, the third year is spent in industry or business on a fully paid work placement that we help to arrange.
 This option is open to all students and on successful completion of the sandwich year they return to complete the final year of the degree course.
 This is a highly valuable chance to experience the level of work expected in industry.

-- A substantial individual project on a topic chosen by the student
+- A substantial individual project based around developing a new multimedia game

 This degree programme is based in the Department of Creative Digital Technologies, School of Computing & Mathematical Sciences, Greenwich Campus, Old Royal Naval College, Greenwich, London SE10 9LS.